carlomazzaferro/kryptoflow/README.md

 ```

 The `1` indicates the number of the model.
 Check `saved_models/` directory for the available
 stored models.
-These are automatically saved when the class `kryptoflow.analysis.export.ModelExporter` is
+These are automatically saved when the class `kryptoflow.ml.export.ModelExporter` is
 instantiated.
 See the notebook for more info on how to stored the models themselves.